back

 Neural replay at short timescales. §4.1 is honest that brainctl's replay has nothing to do with theta rhythms or sequence preservation at biologically meaningful timescales.
 There is a research question whether any of that matters for agents: mammalian sharp-wave ripples compress 1–10 seconds of experience into ~100 ms, and the compression ratio itself may be a load-bearing part of why replay works.
 Whether an agent memory system benefits from time-compressed replay of sequences, or whether the current unordered top-K replay captures everything that actually matters, is not known.

 Cryptographic agent attribution. §6.4 notes that agent IDs are database-level identities, not signed identities, and that a compromised process with filesystem access can write under any agent ID.
 Cryptographic per-write signatures would harden multi-operator deployments but require a key distribution story that brainctl currently does not have.
-This becomes important the moment federation ships.
+This becomes urgent once federation ships, and the answer probably ties into the same wallet-identity model the marketplace already uses for authentication.

 Formal verification of the W(m) gate.
 The gate's correctness properties — monotonicity under trust level, idempotency under rewrite, convergence under repeated redundant writes — are stated informally in §3.2 but not proven.
 A formal model of the gate in a proof assistant would be a strong signal of seriousness and a genuinely useful artifact for anyone extending the system.